tarwn/lessthandot-hugo/blogs/content/posts/2011-06-28-what-does-a-web-developer.md

     </td>

     <td>
-      Backbutton doesn&#8217;t work w/ your sites, would prefer to disable it altogether
+      Backbutton doesn't work w/ your sites, would prefer to disable it altogether
     </td>
   </tr>